Frequently Asked Questions

 Is there any work required outside of school hours?

 Classes take place during regular school hours.
-Early College students also will be required to take dual credit classes during summer school.
+H-TECH students also will be required to take dual credit classes during summer school.

 Can my child participate in extracurricular activities?